kaiquesimao/Pong-Game/README.md

 The objective of this game is to achieve more score against the opponent.

-WHERE DO I PLAY THIS GAME?:
+# WHERE DO I PLAY THIS GAME?:

-This game can be played through the p5js.org using this link https://preview.p5js.org/kaique.gabriel.me/present/OIFQ1KanE or using Live Server plugin for Vscode.
+Go to: https://kaiquesimao.github.io/Pong-Game/ or use Live Server plugin for Vscode.

-HOW TO PLAY?
+# HOW TO PLAY?

 The key ↑ up the left bar.

 The key ↓ down the left bar.